-Sex offenders who intend to travel outside of the United States for any period of time must inform their residence jurisdiction 21 days in advance, and jurisdictions are then required to notify the U.S. Marshals Service and update the sex offender's registration information in the national databases same did not support a conviction for failure to update a registration under New York law).
-For additional discussion concerning failure to register, see infra I.J.
+Sex offenders who intend to travel outside of the United States for any period of time must inform their residence jurisdiction 21 days in advance, and jurisdictions are then required to notify the U.S. Marshals Service and update the sex offender's registration information in the national databases regarding such travel.
+Implementation of this requirement varies by jurisdiction, and offenders' attempts to challenge this requirement on constitutional grounds have typically failed.